WordPress/gutenberg/editor/components/post-featured-image/README.md

 ===========

 PostFeaturedImage is a React component used to render the Post Featured Image selection tool.
-It includes a filter `editor.PostFeaturedImage` that enables developers to replace or extend it.
+It includes a `wp.hooks` filter `editor.PostFeaturedImage` that enables developers to replace or extend it.

 ## Examples
 Replace the contents of the panel: